rotty/tdns-cli/README.md

 - [ ] Probe all addresses an `NS` entry resolves to.
 - [ ] IPv6 support; the code is largely agnostic of IP address family, but IPv6 support has not yet been actively worked on.
+- [X] Support for TSIG, which provides authenticated updates using a shared secret.
+- [ ] Allow for the TSIG key to be provided in a file, to prevent leakage via `ps` and shell history.

 # Planned features

 - [X] TCP support -- currently, only UDP-based DNS is supported.
-- [ ] Useful DNS Update functionality.
-Currently, the functionality is very in a very limited proof-of-concept state.
+- [ ] Support more DNS update variants.
+The current functionality should suffice to implement the letencrypt DNS-01 challenge protocol, but is not yet sufficient for a general-purpose tool.
+At least adding a record to an RRset and deleting all RRsets for a DNS name are missing to cover the basics.
+- [ ] To become a viable replacement for `nsupdate`, a more elaborate way for describing the update. similar to the `nsupdate` "scripts" is needed; adapting the command-line interface is not suitable for more complex update operations.
+- [ ] Once a mechanism for describing an update in some kind of DSL is added, it should be quite easy to allow updating multiple zones concurrently in a single run.
+This functionality is probably not that useful in practice, but who knows...
-- [ ] A test suite that checks the application logic against a mocked "DNS server".
+- [X] A test suite that checks the application logic against a mocked "DNS server".
+This is implemented in basic form, but coverage is currently quite limited.

 ## Installation